 Keep checking back here as we will be regularly updating materials and adding further resources.

 See sections below for information and resources to connect with Health, Domestic Violence, Corrections/Police, Education, and Employment systems and Indigenous Partners.
-Remember, you can also always search on the Homeless Hub and the Community Workspace on Homelessness for further information.
+Remember, you can also always search on the Homeless Hub and the Homelessness Learning Hub for further information.

 - Best Practices Manual for Discharge Planning (USA, 2008) – includes Mental Health & Substance Abuse Facilities, Hospitals, Foster Care, and Prisons and Jails.